ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-pixhawk.rst

 Loading Firmware
 ================

-These instructions will show you how to download the latest firmware onto the autopilot using the Mission Planner ground station.
+These instructions will show you how to download the latest firmware onto the autopilot using the Mission Planner ground station,which already has ArduPilot firmware installed .
+See :ref:`common-loading-firmware-onto-chibios-only-boards` .

 [copywiki destination="copter,plane,rover,planner"]